Genocs/enterprise-containers/README.md

 There are multiple options for scaling Kubernetes and containers in general.

-Here we are going to use `(KEDA) Kubernetes-based Event Driven Autoscaling`.
+Here `(KEDA) Kubernetes-based Event Driven Autoscaling` will be used.

 RabbitMQ is used as the event source.

 ## Prerequisites

-- Azure Susbscription to create AKS cluster
+- Azure Susbscription
 - kubectl logged into kubernetes cluster
 - Powershell
 - Postman
 - Helm
 - DockerHub account (optional)

-If you wish to use Kubernetes cluster apart from AKS, you can skip the `Step 2.1` of provisioning the cluster and [install KEDA](https://github.com/kedacore/keda#setup) on your own kubernetes cluster.
+If you wish to use Kubernetes cluster apart from AKS, you can skip the `Step 2.1` of provisioning the cluster and [install KEDA](https://github.com/kedacore/keda#setup) on your own Kubernetes cluster.

-Similarly, if you do not wish to execute the Powershell scripts, you can execute the commands which are part of those scripts manually.
+Similarly, if you do not wish to execute the PowerShell scripts, you can execute the commands which are part of those scripts manually.

 ## 1 - Code organization